cython/cython/docs/src/reference/language_basics.rst

 Cython File Types
 =================

-There are three file types in cython:
+There are three file types in Cython:

 * Implementation files carry a ``.pyx`` suffix
 * Definition files carry a ``.pxd`` suffix